 Specialist Classes

-Lower school students rotate through five special classes weekly: Art, Music, Spanish, P.E., and Makerspace.
-Students visit our Innovation Center weekly to participate in our STEAM (Science, Technology, Engineering, Arts, and Math) program, which encourages creativity, collaboration, innovation, and exploration in learning.
+Lower school students rotate through five special classes weekly: Art, Music, Spanish, P.E., and Makerspace, with all 5th grade students participating in band.
+Students also visit our Innovation Center weekly to engage in our STEAM (Science, Technology, Engineering, Arts, and Math) program, which encourages creativity, collaboration, innovation, and exploration in learning.

 Age-Appropriate Technology Use